xinyizou/CS246-Notes/Lecture 1: Linux Commands.md

 ### Ouput Redirection >
-Redirect output to a file
+Creates the file and then you can type the desired text to enter in the file.
+End file with Ctrl+D
 <pre>
 $ cat > [<b>FileName</b>]
 </pre>